 Springsteen’s first two albums with the E Street Band received decent critical reviews, but sales were bleak.
 Unwilling to relent, he kept working tirelessly at his craft.
 In 1975, he emerged with his third album, Born to Run.
 It peaked at number three on the Billboard Charts and made Springsteen a star.

 In the early 1980’s, Springsteen released two more albums, The River and Nebraska.
 But it wasn’t until his 1984 album, Born in the U.S.A., that his stardom elevated to a whole new level.
-It’s now considered one of the best-selling records of all time, yielding a total of seven singles that hit the top of the Billboard Charts.
+It’s one of the best-selling records of all time, yielding a total of seven singles that hit the top of the Billboard Charts.
 It also spurred Springsteen’s first ever world tour.

 After his overwhelming success with Born in the U.S.A., things shifted for Springsteen in the 1990’s.
 He dissolved the E Street Band and moved to California.
 Many of his diehard fans and loyal followers criticized him for “going Hollywood” and the charm of his all-American, blue collar spirit started to fade.